justinbc/help/web/play-media.md

 ####Listening to music

 1. Login to the portal at <http://my.bitcasa.com>
-2. Select **Music** from the top menu bar.
+2. Click the **Music** tab in the top menu bar.
 You can sort your music by track, album, or artist.
 3. Simply click on the song you want to play and enjoy your tunes!

 ![](http://f.cl.ly/items/2H3B472K0C390U2B2x24/Google%20Chrome%202.png)